 On March 25, 2020, AMR entered into a Memorandum of Agreement ("MOA") with Veritex Community Bank ("Veritex"), the successor in interest to Green Bank, regarding the Loan Agreement.
 Pursuant to the MOA, the parties have agreed to the allocation of insurance proceeds, resulting from the fire, and proceeds of any sales of collateral secured by the Loan Agreement.
 The proceeds will be allocated between Veritex and AMR as indicated by the MOA.
 At such time that Veritex has received payments from insurance proceeds or asset sales equaling the amount outstanding under the Loan Agreement, the Loan Agreement will be retired and all further proceeds will accrue to AMR exclusively.
 Except as set forth in the MOA, all terms and conditions of the Loan Agreement remain in place and unchanged.
+Insurance proceeds allocated as of September 30, 2020 to the payoff of the note total approximately \$7.6 million.

-On May 7, 2020, the Company received loan proceeds in the amount of approximately \$32,000 under the Paycheck Protection Program ("PPP").
+On May 7, 2020, the Company received loan proceeds in the amount of approximately \$332,000 under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses.
-The loans and accrued interest are forgivable after 24 weeks if the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.
+The loans and accrued interest are forgivable if the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during a prescribed period.

-The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
+The unforgiven portion of the PPP loans are now payable overfive years at an interest rate of 1%, with a deferral of payments until July of 2021.
 The Company intends to use the loan proceeds for purposes consistent with the PPP.
 The Company plans to apply for PPP loan forgiveness and believes its use of the loan proceeds will meet the conditions for forgiveness of the loans.
 However, there is no assurance that the Company will be eligible for forgiveness of the loans, in whole or in part.